Theophano/dublinbikes/README.md

 # dublinbikes

- Real-time data was scrapped from JCDecaux website.
+ Real-time data was scrapped from JCDecaux website for college project